Flax to Linen

 The Course

 Learn how our ancestors processed the flax plant into linen fabric.
 For millennia this vital plant clothed us and became our second skin.
-Come and be a traditional ‘scutcher’ or ‘breaker’ for the day and change this coarse fibre into a piece of simple twine.
+Come and learn the traditional skill of ‘breaking’ and ‘scutching’ this course fibre into simple twine.

-• Breaking, scutching, hackling working in pairs to produce ‘linen line’
+- Breaking, scutching, hackling fibre to produce ‘linen line’ or ‘silver’ using simple hand tools

 The Tutor